Chidinma-Polycarp/Sales-Performance-Analysis/README.md

 **NORTH**: This region generated **387,000** in revenue.
 The most popular products sold here was shirts (992) and jackets (993).

 **WEST**: This is the least performing region, contributing only **14%** of the total revenue.
 The sales performance showed that there was no sale above 400 in this region.
 This was the only region that recorded sales <20.
 The Poor sales accounted for **20%** of their total sales.
 The most sold product in the western region was Socks, **67%** of the total quantity of socks sold were purchaased in this region.

+**RECOMMENDATION**
+In other to boost sales in april, the stores can consider introducing festive (Easter) packages that would attract more customers.
+Seasonal sales packages should also be encouraged.